mithra62/ee_export/system/user/addons/export/DOCUMENTATION.md

 ### 3.2 Members

 Exports member rows in streaming chunks.
 Standard member columns are included alongside any custom member fields, which are routed through the same FieldsService handler pipeline as Entries, Grid, and Fluid.
-Custom field definitions are lazy-loaded — if no custom member fields exist the `member_data` join is skipped entirely.
+Custom field definitions are lazy-loaded; if no custom member fields exist the `member_data` join is skipped entirely.

 ```ee
 {exp:export:members